Cleaning Tips, Guides & Resources

 Mould cleaning products that you might pick up from your local supermarket are proven to be ineffective against large quantities of black mould in your shower.

 They contain minimal amounts of bleach, and as such won't be useful for mould that is penetrating below surfaces like the silicone in your shower.
-Generally, the best solution for ridding your shower of black mould is a simple spray bottle and 3% solution of hydrogen peroxide
+Generally, the best solution for ridding your shower of black mould is a simple spray bottle and a 3% solution of hydrogen peroxide.

 Further, regular using a strong bleaching solution on your shower tiles and grout can cause lasting damage to the porous material.

 To reiterate, if you've got a larger infestation, your best course of action would be to contact a professional.
 However, if there are small spreads of mould in your shower silicone or grout, prevention is generally more effective than cure.
 That means investing in humidifiers, fixing inadequate sources of ventilation, proper home maintenance and making sure not to have carpeted areas near wet areas.

 Fortunately, if you're wondering how to get rid of stubborn shower mould, you've come to the right place: The five strategies below will have your bathroom gleaming and mould-free in no time: